Developer Guide

 - In a

-of strings, the first string represents the title of the statistic while the second contains information about that respective statistic. (e.g. String 1: “Deck Name”, String 2: “Chemistry”) - These statistics are constantly updated whenever a command executed (e.g. tag current card with new difficulty) changes any of the above statistics of the review.
+Pairof strings, the first string represents the title of the statistic while the second contains information about that respective statistic. (e.g. String 1: “Deck Name”, String 2: “Chemistry”) - These statistics are constantly updated whenever a command executed (e.g. tag current card with new difficulty) changes any of the above statistics of the review.

 The following is a sequence diagram shows a review is started:

-Notice that the UI calls the methods getReviewStatsList()
+Notice that the UI calls the methods getReviewStatsList() and getReviewCardList() in Logic to return an ObservableList of the review statistics and current card respectively.

-during the review will be listened to and updated visually on the UI.
+Any changes made to these ObservableLists during the review will be listened to and updated visually on the UI.

 nextCard Feature